First published 4 January 2021

 In this blog, we look at Workday release management and the key steps to doing it well.

+Keeping your iPhone updated with the latest iOS couldn’t be simpler.
 Apple pushes the update to your handset, and as long as you’ve got enough battery, you can sit back and watch that black bar progress across your screen until it’s complete.

 That’s it.
+Done.

 Within a few minutes, you’re on the latest code and benefitting from Apple’s newest features.
+Like your iPhone, Workday is also in the Cloud and receives periodic updates.
+But the update process isn’t quite as simple.

 Types of Workday releases

-Workday release changes through a series of weekly service updates and bi-annual feature releases.
+Workday release changes through weekly service updates and bi-annual feature releases.

 Weekly Service Updates

 These are mainly bug fixes and off-cycle enhancements to your existing Workday functionality, released within a weekend maintenance window.
 They don’t impact your configuration, and, therefore, don’t need regression testing.
+Examples include modifications to the user interface including font sizing, background colours, reporting components and web service updates.

 Bi-Annual Feature Releases

 More significant changes to features and functionality are delivered every six months.
-Some changes will be automatically available, whereas you will need to set up others.
+Some changes will be automatically available, whereas others you will need to set up.
 Workday gives you five weeks to plan, test and communicate upcoming changes.
+Examples include enhancements to existing functionality, new web services, bug fixes and brand-new products.

 How to manage feature releases